 - Separation: In this case, the parties generally do not agree to move forward.
-After a separation lasting at least two years, one of the parties can petition the court for a divorce.
+After a separation lasting at least one year, one of the parties can petition the court for approval of divorce grounds.

 - Fault: This method requires a hearing before the court to establish that the other party caused the breakdown of the marriage.
 This is costly, time-consuming and contentious.

 As a smaller firm, we take on fewer cases, check the courts’ dockets daily and cultivate good relationships with the office staff.
 We practice in many different counties and courts in Eastern Pennsylvania and the Delaware Valley.
 Facing many different fact-finders, fact scenarios and local customs has kept our legal team from getting complacent and kept us up to date on all facets of divorce.
 We have learned to think on our feet and adapt to various situations to help our clients reach a divorce settlement that meets their needs.

 After entry of a court order, circumstances can and sometimes do change.
 Whether the change is related to a career, income/earnings capacity or a child’s needs, you should consult a lawyer to discuss the options available to you to modify the court’s order.

 Some support and custody orders contain a clause that states the order cannot be modified.
 This type of provision can create a significant roadblock in the future if circumstances change and a modification is necessary.

 In the current environment, when divorce is so common, you should speak with an experienced lawyer if you want a prenuptial agreement or are looking for advice about prenuptial negotiations.